Welcome aboard with ARC! The smart way to pay for and ride transit.

 Arc Card reader

-The Arc card readers are now installed on most participating transit agency buses.
-Customers using an Arc card as their fare payment must tap on and off using these readers.
+The Arc readers or Arc hand held readers are installed on all participating transit agency buses.
+Customers must tap on and off these readers to pay their fare.

 Arc vending machine

-Arc card vending machines are installed at all LRT stations in Edmonton, and key regional transit transfer locations (including Edmonton’s Kingsway Transit Centre, the Naki Transit Centre in St. Albert, the Bethel Transit Terminal, the Ordze Transit Centre, and at the Edmonton International Airport).
+Arc card vending machines are available at all LRT stations in Edmonton, and key regional transit transfer locations (including Edmonton’s Kingsway Transit Centre, the Naki Transit Centre in St. Albert, the Bethel Transit Terminal, the Ordze Transit Centre, and at the Edmonton International Airport).
+An Arc machine is also available at the Strathcona County Community Centre.
 These machines have the ability to sell and load Arc cards, and sell single use Arc tickets for any transit agency in the region.
-Regular transit fare vending machines in Edmonton that sell paper passes/tickets will remain in operation alongside the Arc machines.

 Timeline